 5. After determining the policy rights of the requesting 5GMSd-Aware Application, the Authorization Service creates an access token and provides it to the 5GMSd-Aware Application.

-6. The 5GMSd-Aware Application attempts to activate the media session handling operation again, this time providing the access token obtained in the previous step as an additional input paramrter.
+6. The 5GMSd-Aware Application attempts to activate the media session handling operation again, this time providing the access token obtained in the previous step as an additional input parameter.

 7. The Media Session Handler invokes the media session handling operation again, this time providing the obtained access token.